-Oh I suppose I could have taken the easy way out and chosen the Tater Tot Casserole, but, decided not to let the tikkas, the masalas, or the samosas intimidate me.
-I mean after all, I have an Indian market nearby which surely had everything I needed.
-I really, really, really wanted to make her Chicken Tikka Pizza, but let an ingredient called kasoori methi scared me away.
+Tikkas, masalas, and samosas intimidate me.
+I even have an Indian market nearby which carries everything I need.
+I really, really, really wanted to make Chicken Tikka Pizza, but let an ingredient called kasoori methi scared me away.
 So chose something with ingredients that sounded a bit more familiar, Chicken Stew With Appams.
 A simple chicken stew simmered in whole spices and coconut milk.
 Appams is a fermented rice product which Shumaila indicated I could find in the freezer section of my local Indian market.
 I forgot to ask for it, so served this stew over steamed rice.

 The Indian market indeed had every single ingredient I was lacking: star anise, green cardamon pods and curry leaves.
 The soup is cooked in a wok and the whole thing came together in less than thirty minutes.
 Shumaila had stressed the beauty of cooking with whole spices and when I dropped the star anise, the whole cardamon pods, curry leaves and mustard seeds into the hot oil, I was smelling some of the most fragrant food this Western kitchen has wafted.
 The curry leaves have brought my love for curry to a whole new level.
 It added a pungent and earthy flavor to the finished soup, nothing like I’ve ever tasted before.